rimelek/learn-docker/docs/pages/intro/docker.rst

 .. code:: bash

   docker logs -f web
-  # Press Ctrl-C to stop wathcing
+  # Press Ctrl-C to stop watching

 Open the webpage using an IP address
 ------------------------------------